 - 8.2.12 Our property market analysis indicates that vacancy rates within Uttlesford are below the PMA average.
 Vacancy rates within industrial premises have decreased significantly in recent years which is indicative of the lack of supply of new industrial premises within the District and constraints on alternative options for existing occupiers.
 Observed vacancy rates during the site surveys were limited and many of the larger industrial estates were very well occupied.
 It is likely that existing vacancies within the District are as a result of older premises being no longer fit-for-purpose and attractive to market. - 8.2.13 Evidence of occupation of industrial premises by non-industrial activities such as community, leisure and education uses was observed.
-Whilst these activities can help to provide a function use for industrial premises which are no longer attractive to industrial occupiers, there is a danger that these activities may 'crowd out' typical occupiers, increasing the demand for industrial land within the District. - 8.2.14 Our forecasting exercise estimates that net demand over the plan period will be in the region of between 13.6ha and 18.0ha, depending on the extent of growth at Stansted Airport.
-While net change in demand for industrial land as a percentage of total stock is expected to be low, it is anticipated that there will be a degree of churn, with manufacturing activities being replaced by warehousing uses. - 8.2.15 The medium scenario case indicates a net demand for approximately 18ha of additional industrial land within the District.
-Given that the estimated demand for industrial land is greater than the existing stock, it is considered appropriate to safeguard all the industrial sites which are currently performing well and meeting market demand within the District. - As the current vacancy rates are in line with the optimum amount to allow efficient transition between occupiers it is recommended that the Council look at opportunities to release poorer performing, older industrial stock, and promote opportunities to bring forwards new industrial land to meet the needs of future occupiers.
+Whilst these activities can help to provide a function use for industrial premises which are no longer attractive to industrial occupiers, there is a danger that these activities may 'crowd out' typical occupiers, increasing the demand for industrial land within the District. - 8.2.14 Our demand forecasting exercise estimates that approximately 80.5ha of land in Uttlesford is in active use for industrial (B1c/B2/B8) uses.
+Our forecasting exercise estimates that net demand over the plan period will be in the region of between 2.5ha and 10.5ha, depending on the extent of growth at Stansted Airport.
+While net change in demand for industrial land as a percentage of total stock is expected to be low, it is anticipated that there will be a degree of churn, with manufacturing activities being replaced by warehousing uses. - 8.2.15 The medium scenario case indicates a net demand for approximately 10.2ha of additional industrial land within the District.
+Given that the estimated demand for industrial land is greater than the existing stock, it is considered appropriate to safeguard all the industrial sites which are currently performing well and meeting market demand within the District. - 8.2.16 As the current vacancy rates are in line with the optimum amount to allow efficient transition between occupiers it is recommended that the Council look at opportunities to release poorer performing, older industrial stock, and promote opportunities to bring forwards new industrial land to meet the needs of future occupiers.
 These opportunities should be considered in the context of increasing demand for warehousing uses and a contraction in demand for manufacturing premises. - 8.2.17 These changes may have implications for the location drivers of demand and the extent to which warehousing occupiers will be willing to move into premises vacated by manufacturing activities may be limited.
 The provision of new high grade warehousing and distribution stock in proximity to strategic transport links may be necessary to attract larger occupiers.
 There may therefore be a need to consolidate or release older employment sites in less attractive locations to ensure that there is not an over-designation of employment land within the District.
 It is likely that the majority of these opportunities will come forwards within the south of the District, particularly in proximity to Stansted Airport and the M11 and A120 corridors.